 “Our eyes can deceive us , but not out heart “

-When I was a kid, Mays’ books were among my favorites and still are.
+When I was a kid, Mays’ books were among my favorites.
 Yet even if you have not read anything by the German author, the 2022 movie titled The Young Chief Winnetou is guaranteed to evoke a lot of nostalgia and inspire a whole new generation of kids should they get the opportunity to watch it.

 Granted The Young Chief Winnetou is first and foremost a children’s film, so an adult audience will have to see it with a certain mindset.
-But even when one has to suspend his disbelief at times, the story still manages to teach children about the importance of courage, determination, and standing up for what you believe in.
+But even when one has to suspend his disbelief, the story still teaches children about the importance of courage, determination, and standing up for what you believe in.

 The Young Chief Winnetou ( 2022) official trailer in German